 The Lodge has a large country kitchen with an electric range style cooker.
 The sitting room, with a wood burning stove and comfortable seating, has lovely views to the south from the cushion strewn window seat.
 The beautiful dining room, with its open fireplace and Arts and Crafts dining table, is perfect for dinner with family and friends, or for relaxing with a game of scrabble.

-Recently refurbished, The Lodge retains all its authentic details such as the leaded light windows and quarry tiled floors, cottage fireplaces and original door and window ironmongery.
-Updated to provide all modern comforts, staying at The Lodge still feels like a step back in time.
-Care has been taken to interpret Voysey’s illustrations, with their white washed walls, green painted woodwork and red curtains, and the antique furniture and fittings have been chosen to give a sense of the cottage’s history.
+The Lodge retains all its Arts and Crafts details, such as the leaded light windows and quarry tiled floors, cottage fireplaces and original door and window ironmongery.
+Refurbished to provide all modern comforts, care has been taken to interpret Voysey’s architectural vision, with its white washed walls, green painted woodwork and red curtains.
+Most of the furniture is antique, and chosen to enhance the atmosphere of this special place.

 The main features of the cottage include:

-- Two bedrooms – one upstairs double room with a king size bed, and a king size double room and a twin room downstairs.
+- Three bedrooms – one upstairs double room with a king size bed, and a king size double room and a twin room downstairs.

-- Two bathrooms – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the twin room.
+- Two bathrooms with WC and basin – one upstairs with a cast iron, freestanding bath (no shower) and one downstairs shower room en-suite to the double room.

-- Separate downstairs WC – across an outside porch.
+- Additional downstairs WC – across a covered back porch.

-- Spacious farmhouse kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge with top freezer box.
+- Spacious country kitchen with an electric range style cooker, microwave, dishwasher, washing machine, and larder fridge freezer.

-- Dining room with an antique table and chairs to seat six, and comfortable window seating with views to the British Camp.
+- Dining room with an antique table and chairs to seat six, an open fire, books and games.

 - Central heating radiators throughout the cottage.

 - Well behaved dogs are welcome by arrangement, but must be supervised at all times.

-- Direct walking access on to Malvern Hills from The Lodge driveway.
+- Direct walking access on to the Malvern Hills from The Lodge entrance.